Eight-story affordable senior housing in Capitol Hill

 Seola Gardens is a 31-acre community in Seattle with mixed-income rental townhomes, flats, and affordable senior apartments.

-This six-story, mixed-use building will provide 70 units of workforce housing to individuals making 30% to 60% of the area’s median income.
+This six-story, mixed-use building provides 70 units of workforce housing to individuals making 30% to 60% of the area’s median income.

-The new building will contain approximately 132,000 square feet, with a target bed count of 350 beds.
+The new building contains approximately 132,000 square feet with a target bed count of 400.

-Compass Broadview is a three-story multifamily building with 58 units of permanent, affordable housing in Seattle.
+Supporting a multigenerational community - three-story multifamily building with 58 units of permanent, affordable housing.